Privacy and Data Protection Policy

 - When the confidentiality that may be necessary in connection with monitoring, inspection, or regulatory functions connected with financial management would be prejudiced.

+Before denying a subject access to his/her/their data, You should check with the Mednetworx official responsible for legal compliance to review and approve a decision to deny on a case by case basis.
 You should check with individual departments, such as, for example, Human Resources, to determine if there is additional documentation that must be completed prior to releasing such Personal Data or providing the Data Subject with access.

 “A cookie is a small data file that certain websites write to your hard drive when you visit them.
 A cookie file can contain data such as a user ID that the site uses to track the pages you have visited.

 “A web bug is a graphic on a web page or email that gathers data about the computers that view the web page or email.
 A web bug can collect your IP address and the time you viewed the website or email.